-Red Delicious, Golden Delicious, Gala, Holland, Jerseymac, Mollie's Delicious, Fuji and Granny Smith are some apple varieties (Malus pumila) that perform well.
-Granny Smith are better for North Central Texas, especially if you plant the spur mutation to avoid sunburn on the fruit.
+Red Delicious, Golden Delicious, Gala, Holland, Jerseymac, Delicious, Fuji and Granny Smith are some apple varieties (Malus pumila) that perform well.
+Granny Smith are better for the northern parts of central Texas, especially if you plant the spur mutation to avoid sunburn on the fruit.
 Apple trees need cross pollination with another variety to bear fruit.

 For plums (Prunus salicina), Methley and Santa Rosa seem to work best.
 Methley have red skin and flesh, are good quality and easily grown.
 Although the Santa Rosa variety has a short season, it has a solid reputation.
 Other varieties that work well in Central Texas are Morris, Ozark Premier and Bruce.
 Request Lovell rootstock for alkaline clay soils or Nemaguard for acid sandy soils.
 The Bruce variety requires cross-pollination.